 sudotells the computer that you are a ‘super user’, this basically means you can do anything you want on the computer.
 It’s part of Linux’s powerful security and beyond the scope of this article.

-dnfis Fedora’s command line packet manager.
+dnfis Fedora’s command line package manager.
 On Ubuntu and Mint it’s

 apt-get.
 It’s used for downloading and installing stuff, which is exactly what you are doing now.